websanco/liferay-learn/docs/analytics-cloud/latest/en/apis/resource-types-and-structure.md

 * `Submissions Metric` (Double): Sum of submissions of the form.
 * `Completion Time Metric` (Double): Average user time for completion of the form.

 You can also follow the pages link and see the form page metrics information.
-It will show form metrics by page and form fields:
+It shows form metrics by page and form fields:

 ```json
 {